'Plenty Of Cards To Play': Chinese Media Suggest Cutting Rare Earth Exports To U.S.

 The threat from Chinese media comes after the Trump administration raised tariffs on Chinese imports and moved to blacklist Chinese telecommunications company Huawei from buying American technology.
 (It later issued the company a temporary general license.)

-The People's Daily said the United States was trying to contain China's technological advancements, but that it had overlooked how intertwined the international supply chain had become.
+The People's Daily said that the United States was trying to contain China's technological advancements but that it had overlooked how intertwined the international supply chain had become.
 "China has plenty of cards to play," it stated.

 For years, China has led mining efforts of rare earth minerals, becoming the world's largest producer because of its loose environmental restrictions and low processing costs.

-The United States imported 80% of its rare earth compounds and metals from China between 2014 and 2017, according to the U.S. Geological Survey.
-The estimated value of rare-earth compounds and metals it imported last year reached $160 million, an increase from $137 million in 2017.
+Between 2014 and 2017, the U.S. imported 80% of its rare earth compounds and metals from China, according to the U.S. Geological Survey.
+The estimated value of rare earth compounds and metals it imported last year reached $160 million, an increase from $137 million in 2017.

-A severe shortage would likely mean that the Department of Defense got first dibs on rare earths for national security purposes, Andrew Coflan, an analyst at Eurasia Group, tells NPR.
+A severe shortage would likely mean that the Defense Department would get first dibs on rare earths for national security purposes, Andrew Coflan, an analyst at Eurasia Group, tells NPR.

-But he calls the threat from China "overblown," more disruptive than existential, and "mostly the result of domestic nationalistic media voices rather than a key tool in the toolkit in Beijing."
+But he calls the threat from China "overblown," more disruptive than existential and "mostly the result of domestic nationalistic media voices rather than a key tool in the toolkit in Beijing."

-He says the United States could potentially turn to itself, Australia, Brazil or even Russia to substitute rare earths.
-It would also have to address a scarcity of post-mining processing facilities because they are primarily in China.
+He says the U.S. could potentially turn to itself, Australia, Brazil or even Russia as alternative sources of rare earths.
+It would also have to address a scarcity of post-mining processing facilities, because they are primarily in China.

-Last year, the United States resumed domestic mining at its only facility, which had previously gone bankrupt.
-A mineral known as the main source of rare earths, called bastnaesite, was mined in Mountain Pass, Calif.
+Last year, the U.S. resumed domestic mining at its only facility, which had previously gone bankrupt.
+A mineral known as the main source of rare earths, bastnaesite, was mined in Mountain Pass, Calif.

 "Rare earths aren't actually all that rare," Patrick Lozada, a director at Albright Stonebridge Group, tells NPR.
 "There would also be a negligible defense impact," he says.

-The U.S. military made up less than five percent of the country's overall consumption of rare earth elements, according to a 2010 government report.
+The U.S. military made up less than 5% of the country's overall consumption of rare earth elements, according to a 2010 government report.
 It is unclear how much the military now consumes.

-China can only play a rare earths embargo card once, both analysts say.
+China can play a rare earths embargo card only once, both analysts say.
 The move backfired after the country banned the export of rare earths to Japan in 2010.
 The World Trade Organization later forced China to scrap its export quotas.
 China's move also led to increased illegal production.

 Coflan says the threat from China could bolster support for China hawks in Washington.
-"In many ways, this is something the hawkish voices in the White House are welcoming because they have long warned against over-dependence on China's supply chain," he says.
+"In many ways, this is something the hawkish voices in the White House are welcoming, because they have long warned against overdependence on China's supply chain," he says.

 President Trump and Chinese President Xi Jinping are scheduled to meet in June at the G-20 summit.